SPAN: Learning Similarity between Scene Graphs and Images with Transformers: Experiments

-To evaluate the effectiveness of our framework, we conduct image retrieval experiments using the similarity scores between ground truth scene graphs and images provided by GICON on the Visual Genome dataset.
+To evaluate the effectiveness of our framework, we conduct image retrieval experiments using the similarity scores between scene graphs and images provided by SPAN on the Visual Genome dataset.

-We use scene graphs to retrieve the images without any additional annotations (e.g. object bounding boxes), which is different from other methods \cite{johnson2015image, schroeder2020structured}.
-Therefore, we first employ CLIP (ViT-B-32) \cite{radford2021learning} to establish a baseline.
+We first employ CLIP (ViT-B-32) \cite{radford2021learning} to establish a baseline.
 Considering that CLIP only encodes text, we concatenate the triplets in the scene graph into a string format and use the text as the query for image retrieval.
-More details are provided in the supplementary.
+More details are provided in the supplementary material.
 Since CLIP does not incorporate bounding box information, we only test location-free scene graphs using this method.
 Furthermore, we conduct experiments to investigate the contribution of node and edge information in scene graphs to the image retrieval task.
-We use only node (GICON-Node) or edge (GICON-Edge) information as the query for image retrieval, and for both methods, the input graph structure is artificially disrupted.
+We use only node (SPAN-Node) or edge (SPAN-Edge) information as the query for image retrieval, and for both methods, the input graph structure is artificially disrupted.
 During training and evaluation, only node embeddings or edge embeddings are given.

-The quantitative results are shown in Tab. \ref{tab:quantitative_result}.
-Compared to CLIP, GICON has significantly better R-Precision.
-In addition, GICON can retrieve images more accurately with the additional constraint of entity bounding boxes.
-Specifically, when using location-bound scene graphs as queries, the R-Precision (K=100) is $13.0$ compared to location-free scene graphs.
-Comparing GICON-Node and GICON-Edge, we observed that node information, \textit{i.e.}, the entities in the scene, play a dominant role in computing the similarity for image retrieval.
-The phenomena indicate that entities decide the main information of a visual scene.
+The quantitative results are shown in Tab.~\ref{tab:quantitative_result}.
+Compared to CLIP, SPAN has significantly better R-Precision.
+In addition, SPAN can retrieve images more accurately with the additional constraint of entity bounding boxes.
+Specifically, when using location-bounded scene graphs as queries, R-Precision (K=100) is $13.0$ higher than using location-free scene graphs.
+Comparing SPAN-Node and SPAN-Edge, the nodes in the scene graph, \textit{i.e.}, the entities in the scene, play a dominant role in image retrieval.
+This observation underscores the significance of entities in defining the core information within a visual scene.
 Adding the edge information helps understand the visual scene structurally and improves image retrieval performance.